 - Chemical irritants: We use chemicals every day when bathing, cleaning, cooking, and working.
 While most everyday chemicals aren’t harmful, some can trigger eczema in sensitive individuals.
 Common irritants include fragrances and dyes found in soaps or detergents, cosmetics, and even some foods.

-- Allergies: The same allergens that cause respiratory symptoms in some can case atopic eczema in others.
+- Allergies: The same allergens that cause respiratory symptoms in some can cause atopic eczema in others.
 Common allergens include pollen, mold, dust, and pets.

 Although eczema on its own is not dangerous, it can be very uncomfortable.
 Sometimes, eczema’s itch can be so intense that it causes patients to scratch until the point of bleeding, leading to potential infection and worsening symptoms.
 This cycle cannot be broken without effective treatment.